Rental Housing and Licensing

 - Property owners who do not reside in Isabella County, Michigan must provide a designated agent to act on behalf of the owner.
 A designated agent may be a person, firm or corporation acting on behalf of, representing, or caring for the property on behalf of the owner.
 The agent must reside in Isabella County for timely response in the event of an emergency.

 - Occupancy of a rental property is subject to City of Mt.
 Pleasant zoning regulations.
-The maximum occupancy of a property is two (2) unrelated persons.
+The maximum occupancy of a single family licensed rental property is two (2) unrelated persons.
 Occupancies greater than two may be granted in certain areas of the city as defined by the zoning maps.
 A zoning application must be submitted for review and approval before an occupancy greater than two may be granted.
 Allowing occupancy greater than the authorized number is subject to citations and fines.